mustaqeem-m/Netflix-GPT/README.md

 - WHILE storing the keys or secret naming convention starts with REACT*APP*.. is must so that react ll understand it

-# Problem - every time we navigating to home and gpt search page our app make API calls again and again , even though data is already stored in that store
+### Problem - every time we navigating to home and gpt search page our app make API calls again and again , even though data is already stored in that store

 - Fix -> Memoization
 - Checking the store if it had already has the corresponding data which i make API call for , if it had we tell our app dont make API calls we already have this data in or store

-## Task-1 -> When click on a movie card an new popup page ll come and show its trailer and movie details with description
+### Task-1 -> When click on a movie card an new popup page ll come and show its trailer and movie details with description

-## Task-2 -> Ask user for their OpenAI API key inorer to cut our billing
+### Task-2 -> Ask user for their OpenAI API key inorer to cut our billing

-# Making app responsiveK
+# Making app responsive

+Note -> Every variable or function you use inside useEffect must be listed in its dependency array, unless you're 100% sure it will never change.

+Why not define `getMovieTrailer` normally?
+In React:

+Functions declared outside useEffect are re-created on every render

+If we include such a function in the useEffect dependency array, React will treat it as "changed" every time → causing unnecessary re-renders or infinite loops

+💡 Why useCallback works:
+useCallback memoizes the function

+So getMovieTrailer only changes when movieId or dispatch change

+This keeps useEffect stable and predictable

+This hook fetches TV series only once on mount. getTvSeries is memoized using useCallback, and the effect depends on tvSeries and getTvSeries.
+There’s no loop, because the fetch is skipped after the store has valid data.